Rob (dog): Hoax

 Hughes wrote that when hearing that the family which donated Rob to the Army Veterinary and Remount Services had requested the dog back, he and Burt worked together to keep Rob by exaggerating his exploits.
 At one point they attempted to carry out a parachute jump with Rob but weather conditions were unfavourable and they could not follow through with the jump as Hughes wrote, "We had a suitable parachute harness and I phoned through to the RAF and made arrangements for Rob to have a short flight, unfortunately, quite a strong wind blew up during the flight and the RAF decided it would be dangerous to drop Rob on that day."
 They had planned to send a letter to his owners following the successful drop, and after the failure decided to send it anyway.
 Rob's owners passed the letter about the dog's actions to the PDSA, resulting in Rob's Dickin Medal in January 1945.
-Although Hughes died in 2004, the possibility of a hoax wasn't revealed until 2006 when a painting of Rob was featured in an exhibition entitled "The Animals War" at the Imperial War Museum in London.
+Although Hughes died in 2004, the possibility of a hoax was not revealed until 2006 when a painting of Rob was featured in an exhibition entitled "The Animals' War" at the Imperial War Museum in London.
 According to Hughes' friend Mickey King, who remembered the author discussing the incident, "Quentin said that nobody survived 20 parachute drops, let alone a dog.
 You were lucky to survive three."

 Sold at Auction

-Rob's Dickin Medal was sold by auction at Noonans Mayfair in London for a record price of £140,000 (plus 24% buyer's premium) on 12 October 2022.
+Rob's Dickin Medal (along with associated photographs, supporting materials including a draft manuscript of an unpublished book by Mrs Bayne) was sold by auction at Noonans Mayfair in London for a record price of £140,000 (plus 24% buyer's premium) on 12 October 2022.